Circumventing Backdoor Defenses That Are Based on Latent Separability: Related Work

+\paragraph{Latent Separation for Backdoor Defenses.} It has been commonly observed~\citep{tran2018spectral} that models trained on a poisoned dataset tend to learn very different latent representations for backdoor and clean samples in the target class, which form two separate clusters~(see Fig~\ref{fig:vis_separability}).
+This phenomenons is so pervasive that a family of defenses directly take the latent separation as a default assumption and propose to identify poison samples via performing cluster analysis on the latent space.
+This family includes Spectral Signature~\citep{tran2018spectral} and Activation Clustering~\citep{chen2018activationclustering}, which are most commonly evaluated baselines.
+More recent proposals~\citep{tang2021demon,hayase21a} in this family further claim to achieve nearly perfect recall with negligible false positive rate against a diverse set of attacks even in very low poison rate cases.

-\paragraph{Adaptive Attacks for Suppressing Latent Separability.} To our best knowledge, the first work that attempts to challenge the latent separability assumption is \citet{shokri2020bypassing}, which successfully bypass existing backdoor detection algorithms by maximizing the indistinguishability of the latent representations of poisoned and clean data. \textbf{However, this work assumes a much stronger threat model} where adversaries not only control the training data but also control the whole training process --- thus they can directly encode the latent indistinguishability requirement into the training objectives of the attacked models.
-Several more recent work~\cite{xia2021statistical,doan2021backdoor,ren2021simtrojan,cheng2020deep,zhong2022imperceptible} that also study this problem {all follow the same threat model} to \citet{shokri2020bypassing}.
-Perhaps, a more relevant work is \citet{tang2021demon}, which points out that their source-specific poisoning attack~(see Figure~\ref{fig:vis_TaCT_1}) can reduce latent separability.
-However, as shown in the figure, \textit{there is still a boundary that can separate} the clean and poison populations although their distances are reduced by the proposed method, and actually \citet{tang2021demon} themselves also show that an improved latent space cluster analysis suffices to perfectly separate poison and clean samples of this attack. \textbf{Thus, it is still unclear whether a pure \textit{poisoning adversary} can overcome the separation phenomenon to evade backdoor defenses.} In this work, we fill out the blank and design adaptive backdoor poisoning attacks that can significantly suppress the latent separability characteristic.
+\paragraph{Adaptive Backdoor Attacks Against Latent Separation Based Defenses.} A family of adaptive backdoor attacks~\citep{tan2019bypassing,xia2021statistical,doan2021backdoor,ren2021simtrojan,cheng2020deep,zhong2022imperceptible} explicitly aim to reduce the latent separation between poison and clean samples.
+However, they do not fit into the paradigm of backdoor poisoning attacks --- they assume additional control over the whole training process and thus directly encode the latent inseparability into the training objectives of attacked models.
+A more relevant work is \citet{tang2021demon}, which points out that their source-specific poison-only attack can reduce latent separation.
+However, as shown in Fig~\ref{fig:vis_TaCT}, when the base model is trained along with standard data augmentation, \textit{there is still a notable separation} between the clean and poison populations, and actually \citet{tang2021demon} themselves also show that an improved latent space cluster analysis suffices to perfectly separate poison and clean samples of this attack. \textit{Thus, it is still unclear whether a poison-only backdoor attack can overcome the latent separation to evade backdoor defenses built on it.} In this work, we fill the gap and design adaptive backdoor poisoning attacks that can actively suppress the latent separation~(and thus circumvent existing latent separation based defenses).